Yaya Toure still keen on Premier League move

+Yaya Toure has confirmed he intends to play on, perhaps in the Premier League, despite making only five appearances in a short spell for Olympiacos.

-Toure left the Greek giant in December after starting a single league game during his three months at the club.
+Toure left the Greek giants in December after starting a single league game during his three months at the club.

 Former Manchester City midfielder Toure, though, has no intention of hanging up his boots at the age of 35.